History of Ohio University: 1960s

-The Athens campus of the 1960s saw recognition of the consequences of hegemony, a simultaneous commitment to the ideals of the Declaration of Independence and United States Constitution, and developments for gender equality, environmentalism, and equal education for African Americans.
+The first suited mascot, Mr Bobcat, was introduced at the 1960 homecoming.
+The Athens campus of the 1960s saw recognition of the consequences of hegemony, a simultaneous commitment to the ideals of the Declaration of Independence and the United States Constitution, and developments for gender equality, environmentalism, and equal education for African Americans.
 In 1963, the university's first Black faculty member was hired by the English department.
 The next year brought James Barnes to Political Science and Ronald Williams to Hearing and Speech.
 Representatives from Black organizations met with President Alden to propose separate dormitories for African American students, the hiring of more Black faculty, the inclusion of more Africana works in the library, and more attention to programming for Black students.

 In 1964, U.S. President Lyndon B. Johnson publicly referenced his Great Society initiative for the first time on the College Green, giving the university exposure across America and internationally.
 The 1960s ushered numerous changes for women at the university as well.
-In spring of 1967, the band director eliminated women from the famous Marching 110 marching band in order to build "greater esprit de corps," and for seven years after, the band remained open only to male members.
+In spring of 1967, the band director eliminated women from the famous Marching 110 marching band to build "greater esprit de corps," and for seven years after, the band remained open only to male members.
 When the American Federation of State, County, and Municipal employees, AFSCME, went on strike the same year, they demanded "equal classification of jobs" and more sensible requirements for cafeteria workers (who were all women).

-For several nights in 1969, hundreds of women stayed out past the university women's curfew in protest of the curfew policy.
-The main library was opened in May 1969, dedicated outside as Freedom Library and inside as Alden Library, complete with a student hunger strike.
-Alicia Woodson, student body president, was a relative of Minerva Woodson who had been a student nearly a century before, and warned students the only thing they had complete control over was their own bodies.
+The main library was opened in May 1969 and dedicated as the Vernon Roger Alden Library.
+A student protest was held outside the library against the curfew on women students, giving it the alternative dedication of the Freedom Library.
+Some students also held a hunger strike against the curfew.
+Also in 1969, the Center for Afro-American Studies was founded, establishing African American Studies at the university.